UncleSocks/onyx-caaat-automated-cisco-configuration-assessment-and-auditing-tool/README.md

 ## Assessment Output

+ONYX is capable of displaying its assessments reports in CLI and HTML format.

+### CLI Assessment Report

 The report is divided into two main sections: the **Report Summary** and the **Assessment Breakdown**.

 The Report Summary displays the overall number of **Passed**, **Failed**, and **Not Applicable (NA)** compliance checks.
 It also displays a high-level table of the different CIS checks performed and their compliance result.